Yacoben/ImprovePhoto/README.md

 - The program processes PNG files only
 - Alpha channel (transparency) is preserved if present

-## Author

-Created to improve the quality of structural component thumbnails from CAD Inventor for PDF documentation purposes.

 ## License

 Copyright © Jakub Balcerzak.
 All rights reserved.